cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   map.
 08 Silent Forest: basic gold/turns tweaks; use LIMIT_CONTEMPORANEOUS_RECRUITS
   more; get gold on interrogation
-09 Shan Taum the Smug: just gold tweaks; make Shan Taum's side persistent 10 Saving Inarix: I made it much easier to save Inarix here.
+09 Shan Taum the Smug: just gold tweaks; I also tried to make Shan Taum's side persistent
+10 Saving Inarix: I made it much easier to save Inarix here.
 I turned Thelarion from an Elvish Champion into an Elvish Hero here, and since he keeps coming back in later missions, I made (or at least tried to make) his side